Please be aware some of the information below will vary while we are meeting under Covid restrictions and guidelines.

 There is no dress code for this service, come as you are

-Hot and cold drinks and nibbles will be available before and during the service
+Hot and cold drinks and nibbles will be available before the service

 The format of this service is flexible and can involve activities inside and outdoors.
 People are welcome to come and go as they need to